-In January 2015 Morocco and the EU announced that they had reached an agreement on Gls.
-The agreement, which is broader in scope than any previous agreement of its kind, requires each party to protect all Gls that were registered in the other party before January 2013.
-To our knowledge, neither party afforded outside interests the opportunity to register opposition to any of these registrations or to seek clarifications regarding, for example, scope of protection.
-We are to date unaware of any individual assessment of these thousands of Gls by the government of Morocco nor of the publication for public comment of these Gls.
-We remain concerned about the impact of this agreement on U.S. exports as it is implemented.
-Engagement is needed with Morocco to secure assurances about what the U.S. will continue to be permitted to ship the full range of products to this market and to preserve the value of the market access concessions that the U.S. negotiated with Morocco.
+In January 2015 Morocco and the EU announced that they had reached an agreement on GIs.
+We remain concerned about the impact of this agreement on U.S. exports and strongly urge work with Morocco to secure assurances about what the U.S. will continue to be permitted to ship to this FTA partner.
+It is essential that we retain the rights to export the full range of products to this market and to preserve the value of the market access concessions that the U.S. negotiated with Morocco.